IWC Schaffhausen watches Warranty Guide

 On November 19th, 2019, IWC Schaffhausen announced that it extended its international warranty from two to eight years through its new ”My IWC” program.

-The My IWC program gives IWC owners to join after they have purchased a watch.
+The My IWC program gives IWC owners the ability to join after they have purchased a watch.
 By registering online at www.iwc.com/myiwc, your warranty will be extended from the standard two years to eight years.
-Apart from an extended warranty, you will also get other benefits by joining, which includes access to extra services and early information about new products and events.
+Apart from an extended warranty, you will also get other benefits by joining, which include access to extra services and early information about new products and events.

 “As a consequence of our continuous investment in the quality, durability, and longevity of our products, and the opening of our new Manufacturing Centre in 2018, we are now renewing our legendary promise of quality to our customers.
 We are proud to introduce the ‘My IWC’ programme, which enables clients to extend our International Limited Warranty from two to eight years.”

 Upping the length of the warranty a whopping six years is not a small decision.
 But having a long and solid warranty has become more important in recent years, and manufacturers have competed in increasing their warranties, which consequently has led to many manufacturers abandoning the industry-standard two years and offering a longer warranty.
 IWC didn’t want to be worse than its competitors, and now actually offers a warranty that is longer than most of its Swiss competitors, including brands like Audemars Piguet, Patek Philippe, and Rolex.